 Launched in 2016, the Brain and Mental Health research clinics initiative has been developing registries across clinics in CSM’s Departments of Clinical Neurosciences and Psychiatry to facilitate patient participation in clinical research, health services research and epidemiology while increasing community awareness regarding the value of local research.
 The clinics, located on the first floor of HMRB, are directed by Dr. Eric Smith and employ a number of staff including a project manager (Dr. P. Roach) and several research assistants and data analysts.

 The University of Calgary and Hotchkiss Brain Institute established the Calgary Brain Bank in 2016 to study neurodegenerative diseases including diseases causing dementia as well as multiple sclerosis, Parkinson’s disease, neuromuscular diseases and other degenerative disease of the central nervous system.
 The Brain Bank is designed to assist scientists who study these diseases by providing them with human brain tissues from both disease states and normal aging.
-As of January 2017, 64 specimens have been collected and patient recruitment is ongoing.
 Located within the Healthy Brain Aging facility on the second floor of the Health Sciences Centre at the Foothills campus, the Brain Bank is led by Drs.
 Jeff Joseph and Eric Smith.

 The CSM Optogenetics Platform, launched in 2017, uses light-based molecular tools to visualize and manipulate the brain and nervous system in animal models.
 Within the facility, users can access miniature microscopes, a wireless optogenetics system and a fibre photometry imaging system.
 The facility is directed by Dr. Patrick Whelan and co-directed by Dr. Jonathan Epp.